daviddarnes/theengineeringstudio.com/offline.md

 ---
 layout: page
-title: The Engineering Studio
+title: The Engineering Studio - Offline Page
-excerpt: "You're offline"
+excerpt: You're offline
 ---

 <h1>You appear to be offline</h1>